-My main role is co-ordinating provision for children who require additional support throughout the school, ensuring that intervention programmes are tailored and delivered by trained members of staff to match the needs of individual children.
-I also lead ILP review meetings three times a year, when parents and children are invited to discuss their progress towards their targets that were set and decide upon new targets to work on.
+My main role is co-ordinating provision for children who require additional support throughout the school, ensuring that intervention programmes are personalised and delivered by trained members of staff to match the needs of individual children.
+I also lead ILP review meetings three times a year, at which parents and children are invited to discuss children's progress towards their targets and decide upon new targets to work on.

 I refer children to external agencies (with parental consent), if we feel that we need a better understanding of how to support a particular child’s needs.

 I also work closely with families that may need additional support due to family relationships, bereavement, housing issues, behavioural issues, to name but a few.
 I am closely supported by other members of my team including…

 Mrs Smith works Mondays and Wednesdays, working with children on a 1:1 or small group basis.
 She delivers interventions tailored to children’s individual needs, focussing on their termly ILP targets, in the key areas such as phonics, reading, writing and number facts.
 She liaises closely with class teachers to keep them informed about what the children are learning with her, so they are encouraged to transfer their skills back into the classroom.

 Mrs Smith also give inputs on learning styles, resilience, growth mindset and specific learning difficulties such as dyslexia to support children in developing strategies that work for them.